Monitoring and notifying of "bad status" tag values in TopView

 When using the equals condition ("=") for any type of incoming value, TopView looks for exact matches.
 Set the alarm conditions to match the values from the data source.
 TopView does not make assumptions about how to interpret Boolean signals, ...

-The TopView license is based on a point count - the number of points monitored by TopView.
+TopView licenses are mainly based upon the number of points monitored by TopView.
 You can run multiple TopView configurations (The TopView Window, Alarm and Notification Engine) at the same time.
-The total points in use is the sum of the ...
+The total points in use is the sum of the points ...

 Use Gmail for TopView email notification